cmse822/project-1-team-6/README.md

 ```

 This will save an image to the root directory, which is showing how the achieved performance compares to the systems peak performance and how it differs over the range of results you ran for the C++ program.

+## Running Shell Script

+Note that you can also run the `automate_matmul.sh` shell script to quickly run through the various matrix sizes and plot the results generated by the matrix_multi.cpp.

 ## Deliverables